pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 also needs a URI to one of the Pravega Controllers (`ClientFactory.withScope(scope, controllerURI)`) , just like `StreamManager`.

-As the `ClientFactory` and the objects it creates consumes resources from Pravega, it is a good practice to create these objects in a try-with-resources statement.
+As the `ClientFactory` and the objects it creates consumes resources from Pravega, it is a good practice to create these objects using a try-with-resources statement.
 Since the `ClientFactory` and the objects it creates, implements `Autocloseable` feature, the try-with-resources approach makes sure that, regardless of how the application ends, the Pravega resources will be properly closed in the right order.